Financial Planning Issues and Australian Expatriates

-We routinely, on day to day basis, deal with an extremely wide range of issues - with the Chart available for download below providing an introduction to some of the more common matters arising.
+We routinely, on day to day basis, deal with an extremely wide range of issues - with the Chart below providing an introduction to some of the more common matters arising.
 We have also provided some supporting commentary.

 Assessing Additional Benefits and Costs

 In a traditional expatriate environment, the employer would often provide a range of services within the expat package - including education assistance for the children, health care, accommodation and annual travel to the base country.
 While this still occurs, other employers are increasingly offering local packages or “cash in lieu” of providing benefits.
 It needs to be appreciated that, while a package might appear very attractive when viewed from Australia, the cost of the benefits mentioned above - and particularly education (both host country and base country boarding) and housing can be very, very significant.
 Consequently, issues such as meeting education and healthcare costs, need to be considered well in advance of accepting any assignment.

 Part of any financial plan should include a review of how well protected a family's assets and income are in the event of an untimely death, injury or critical illness.
 While employers in the host country may provide some coverage, expatriates should appreciate that i) any additional insurance cover, if necessary, may be difficult to obtain back in Australia - depending on your particular host country and ii) there is some possibility that the expatriate may be voiding their existing life insurance cover back in Australia by virtue of becoming non-resident for a long period.